gomander/wheel-of-names-twitch-integration/README.md

 Big thanks to [MeblIkea](https://github.com/MeblIkea/WheelOfNamesTwitchObsIntegration) for creating the initial working prototype.
 This would not have been possible without them.

-While Wheel of Names is still working on the APIs for interacting with the client website programmatically, this integration may target the unstable `test.wheelofnames.com`.
-Do not expect it to work flawlessly (or at all) until it has moved to target `wheelofnames.com`.

 ## Getting set up

 ### Create a Twitch Application